History of Measles in Timeline

 In 2000, the WHO established the Global Measles and Rubella Laboratory Network (GMRLN) to provide laboratory surveillance for measles, rubella, and congenital rubella syndrome.

-2000: Significant Reduction in Measles Deaths
+2000: Decrease in Measles Deaths Due to Immunization

 In 2012, the number of deaths due to measles was 78% lower than in 2000 due to increased rates of immunization among UN member states.

-From 2001 to 2011, there were 911 measles cases in the United States.
+From 2001 to 2011, there were 911 cases of measles reported in the United States after the country was declared free of the disease.

-2003: Last Measles Fatality in the U.S. Prior to 2015
+2003: Last Measles Fatality in the US Before 2015

-2005: Estimated Measles Deaths Worldwide
+2005: Measles Deaths Worldwide

-Worldwide, measles fatalities fell 60% from an estimated 873,000 deaths in 1999 to 345,000 in 2005, thanks to a vaccination campaign led by partners in the Measles Initiative.
+Worldwide, measles fell 60% from an estimated 873,000 deaths in 1999 to 345,000 in 2005.

-2007: Mortality Rate in England and Wales
+2007: Measles Mortality Rate in England and Wales

-From 2007 to 2017, the death rate in England and Wales occurred between two and three cases out of 10,000.
+From 2007 to 2017 in England and Wales, death occurred in two to three cases out of 10,000 due to measles.

-2008: Measles Death Toll
+2008: Global Measles Deaths

 Estimates for 2008 indicate measles deaths fell further to 164,000 globally, with 77% of the remaining measles deaths in 2008 occurring within the Southeast Asian region.

-From 2001 to 2011, there were 911 measles cases in the United States.
+From 2001 to 2011, there were 911 cases of measles reported in the United States after the country was declared free of the disease.

-2011: WHO Estimates of Measles Deaths
+2011: WHO Estimate of Measles Deaths

 In 2011, the WHO estimated that 158,000 deaths were caused by measles.

-2012: Reduction in Measles Deaths
+2012: Decrease in Measles Deaths Due to Immunization

 In 2012, the number of deaths due to measles was 78% lower than in 2000 due to increased rates of immunization among UN member states.